spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Configuration.md

 #### When to use `activateDraft` or `createActiveEntity`

 - `activateDraft`: First create a draft and then activate it in two separate requests.
-- `createActiveEntity`: Create a active entity directly.
+- `createActiveEntity`: Create an active entity directly.

 If you create a draft, the determinations are not triggered in the RAP framework, for example.
 These are only executed when creating directly.
 So if you now pass "IsActiveEntity", the entity is created directly and therefore the determinations are also executed.

-Of course, the creation of the draft entity and the subsequent activation takes longer because this is an additional network request.
+Of course, creating the draft entity and the subsequent activation takes longer because this is an additional network request.

-Together with the option `continueOnError` it is also possible to create all entities and try to activate the other entities if the draft activation fails.
+Together with the option `continueOnError`, it is also possible to create all entities and try to activate the other entities if the draft activation fails.
 This means that at least all drafts are available.